Policy Table of Contents

 Responsibility of Librarians

 Collection development and maintenance is overseen by the Library Director.
-Select library staff serve as subject liaisons with collection development and maintenance responsibilities for assigned areas.
+Select library staff serve as subject liaisons, with responsibilities for collection development and maintenance, in assigned areas.
 The Library Director manages all collection budgets and works with subject liaisons to prioritize collection development across subject areas.
 The Library Director holds regular collection meetings with library staff to discuss collecting goals, evaluate strengths and weaknesses of the collection, and determine user needs.

 Library staff use subject expertise to build and maintain high-quality library collections.
 This expertise is developed through a deep knowledge of local collections and staying abreast of new publications and knowledge in a field of study.
-Faculty and librarian relationships can also help to inform collection decisions, as well as enhance the breadth and depth of subject knowledge.
+Faculty and librarian relationships can also help to inform collection decisions and enhance the breadth and depth of subject knowledge.
 Additionally, library staff are expected to utilize available CCS Library data to make informed decisions when expanding collections based on anticipated usage and need.

 Faculty Involvement in Collection Development